b00f/b00f.github.io/_posts/2020-11-04-linux_decimals_to_hexadecimals_linux.md

 FF
 {% endhighlight %}

-You can play with `obase` and `ibase` options.
+You can play with the `obase` and `ibase` options.
 For instance you can convert hexadecimals to decimals like this:
 {% highlight bash %}
 $ echo "ibase=16; AA;BB;CC;DD;EE;FF" | bc
 170